Introduction to Agents in Artificial Intelligence

 - The interaction of the Agent with the Environment is through Sensors and Effectors.

 - Consider the example of a chatbot which is a virtual assistant.
-When it reads and understands the meaning of a user’s messages, it is called perception.
+It is called perception when it reads and understands the meaning of a user’s messages.
 And when it replies to the user after analyzing the user’s message, it is called the action.

 How should the Agents Act in Artificial Intelligence?